MonkDev/monkcms-snippets/Caching/README.md

 # cache_data()

 Reads and writes data in a secondary cache folder apart from `/monkcache`.
-Creates a folder at `/_cache` and writes data in a user-defined directory there.
-When first using `'mode' => 'read'`, the function returns `false` to signify that the cache has expired, and new data must be written using `'mode' => 'write'`.
+Creates a folder at `/_cache` and writes data in a user-defined directory within.

+When first using `'mode' => 'read'`, the function either returns the data, or `false` if the cache has expired.
+If expired, new data must be written to the same directory using `'mode' => 'write'`.

 ## Example